Leaving the USA: guide for Americans moving abroad 2026

 Maintaining a U.S. bank account

-- U.S. Address Requirement: Due to regulations like the USA PATRIOT Act, banks mandate a standard residential U.S. address.
-Traditional mail forwarding services or P.O. boxes are often insufficient.
+• U.S. Address Requirement: Due to regulations like the USA PATRIOT Act, most U.S. banks require a standard residential street address on file.
+Traditional mail-forwarding services or P.O. boxes are often not accepted as your primary customer address.

 Utilizing a domicile service that provides a compliant residential address can be a viable solution.
 Alternatively, the address of a trusted family member or friend may suffice, though banks may require proof of residence, such as utility bills or lease agreements.